 Besides, I added to myself, I looked good.
 Keeping up with two little boys had provided the cardio, and the chubby babe-in-arms a weight program; I had lost the baby weight, and then some.
-Looking down, I rememebered that I had even painted my toenails, a rarity for me but something I had noticed that Together Moms frequently seemed to have done.
+Looking down, I rememebred that I had even painted my toenails, a rarity for me but something I had noticed that Together Moms frequently seemed to have done.
 I started to feel like Hot Stuff.
-I kept noticing the young lifeguard, our only company at the pool, looking over at me.
-I thought I must have imagined it at first, but it kept happening, again and again.
+I kept noticing the young lifeguard, our only company at the pool, looking over at me in a way I thought I imagined it at first, but it kept happening, again and again.
 I smiled smugly to myself.
 There was only one explanation.
 For a mom with three kids, he’s probably thinking, she looks pretty damn good.

 In time, more moms and kids arrived.
 Jacked up on my own awesomeness, I silently compared myself, in criteria like Mom-Appearance and Mom-Performance and Overall Togetherness, to everyone there.
 This process was not, in and of itself, unusual for me at that time, though in the rubric in my brain, I almost always came up short in all categories.
-But this day, which was turning out to be The Day I Finally Had It Together, well, on this day, it was different: anything could happen!
-I was outscoring everyone!
+But this day, which was turning out to be The Day I Finally Had It Together, well, on this day, it was different.
+Anything could happen, and I was outscoring everyone!
 I was winning!
 I knew it, and probably everyone knew it; even the cute young lifeguard knew it.

 I am not proud to say that this went on for some time.